 - Minimizing gate scars on parts

 The largest factor to consider when choosing the proper gate type for your application is the gate design.
 There are many different gate designs available based on the size and shape of your part.
-Below are four of the most popular gate designs used by Quickparts customers:
+Below are four popular gate designs:

-The Sub Gate is the only automatically trimmed gate on the list.
-Ejector pins will be necessary for automatic trimming of this gate.
-Sub gates are quite common and have several variations such as banana gate, tunnel gate and smiley gate to name a few.
+The sub gate is the only automatically trimmed gate in this list.
+Ejector pins are necessary for automatic trimming of this gate.
+Sub gates are quite common and have several variations such as banana gate, tunnel gate, and smiley gate to name a few.
 The sub gate allows you to gate away from the parting line, giving more flexibility to place the gate at an optimum location on the part.
 This gate leaves a pin sized scar on the part.

-The Direct or Sprue Gate is a manually trimmed gate that is used for single cavity molds of large cylindrical parts that require symmetrical filling.
+The direct or sprue gate is a manually trimmed gate that is used for single cavity molds of large cylindrical parts that require symmetrical filling.
 Direct gates are the easiest to design and have low cost and maintenance requirements.
-Direct gated parts are typically lower stressed and provide high strength.
+Direct gated parts are typically less stressed and provide high strength.
 This gate leaves a large scar on the part at the point of contact.

-To avoid problems from your gate location, below are some guidelines for choosing the proper gate location(s):
+To avoid issues arising from your gate location, here are a few guidelines on proper gate location(s):

-- Place gates at the heaviest cross section to allow for part packing and minimize voids & sink.
+- Place gates at the heaviest cross section to allow for part packing and minimize voids and sink.

-- Minimize obstructions in the flow path by placing gates away from cores & pins.
+- Minimize obstructions in the flow path by placing gates away from cores and pins.

 - Be sure that stress from the gate is in an area that will not affect part function or aesthetics.